 - The need of the custodial parent to possess or own the marital residence.

 - The need to create a trust fund to insure the payment of future medical and educational costs

 - Any other relevant factor.

 It should be noted that fault (the reason for the marriage failure) is not listed above as a statutory factor in the division of property.
 Thus, Courts usually do not consider fault when dividing marital property.CONCLUSION

 The division of property during a marriage can be complex.
 The outcomes are fact sensitive.
 You want to speak to an experienced New Jersey divorce lawyer.
 It is important that when you speak to an attorney you are able to relay all of the facts in regard to the acquisition of each property at issue.
-Call Peter Van Aulen today at (201) 845-7400 for a free consultation.
+Call Peter Van Aulen today at (201) 845-7400 for a free 30 minute in office consultation.